cucumber/docs/content/docs/bdd/_index.md

 # What is BDD?

-BDD is a way for software teams to work that aims to close the gap between business people and technical people by:
+BDD is a way for software teams to work together that closes the gap between business people and technical people by:

-* Encouraging collaboration across roles to build shared understanding of the next part of the problem to be solved
+* Encouraging collaboration across roles to build shared understanding of the the problem to be solved
-* Working in rapid, small iterations to increase feedback and flow of value
+* Working in rapid, small iterations to increase feedback and the flow of value
-* Producing system documentation that is automatically validated against the system's behaviour
+* Producing system documentation that is automatically checked against the system's behaviour

 We do this by focussing collaborative work around concrete, real-world examples that illustrate how we want the system to behave.
 We use those examples to guide us from concept through to implementation.